Eyevinn/android-player/README.md

 ## How to run the tests: ##
-- Right click on the test and exeute it in Andriod studio.
+- Right click on the test and execute it in Android studio.

 ## Features: ##